- Outdoor activities

 90 Telde – Aeropuerto – Bahía Feliz – San Agustín – Playa del Inglés – Maspalomas

-There are no age restrictions.
-Babies and children up to 3 years old go on the ride accompanied by their mother or father.
+There is no age limit.
+Babies and children up to 3 years old can ride accompanied by a parent.

 How long does the camel ride last?